20809228Environmental Economics

 Assessment Strategies

-through successful completion of quantitative homework assignments
+complete quantitative homework assignments

-through accurate completion of quantitative exam problems
+complete quantitative exam problems

 Criteria

-you demonstrate a variety of quantitative techniques to quantify environmental impacts
+demonstrate a variety of quantitative techniques to quantify environmental impacts

 6. Compare and contrast positive and normative criteria for economic policy.